Tetrax-10/batch-preview-generator/README.md

 ## Installation

-Download and install the [latest version](https://github.com/Tetrax-10/batch-preview-generator/releases/latest) from the releases page.
+Download and install the [Latest version](https://github.com/Tetrax-10/batch-preview-generator/releases/latest) from the releases page.
 Done 🎉.

-If you dont have [FFmpeg](https://ffmpeg.org/) installed then download the FFmpeg included version.
+If you dont have [FFmpeg](https://ffmpeg.org/) installed then download the [FFmpeg included version](https://github.com/Tetrax-10/batch-preview-generator/releases/latest).

 ## Demo